SontranBK/SontranBK/README.md

 <img align="right" margin-top="20px" height="270px" alt="GIF" src="https://cdn.dribbble.com/users/1059583/screenshots/4171367/coding-freak.gif" />

 ### 💻 I am a Full Stack Developer in Vietnam 🇻🇳
-- 🌱 I’m currently learning Backend Development.
+- 🌱 I currently focus on Backend Development.
 - 👯 I’m looking to collaborate with other Developers :wink:
 - 🎯 Goals: to become a successful Technical Leader, an Entrepreneur
 - 💬 Ask me about anything, I am happy to help :smile:
-- 📞 How to reach me: [Let's get in touch!][linkedin]
+- 📞 How to reach me: [Let's get in touch!](https://linkedin.com/in/sontranams2907)
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands: